ScienceDb/dockerfiles/README.md

 ### Start the Developmental Docker Container
  Run selected docker container and publish a container’s port(s) (see PortSelectedByUser):
 ````
- docker run --rm -d -p 2939:22 -p PORT_NUMBER:PORT_NUMBER debian:scienceDb
+ docker run --rm -d -p 2939:22 -p PORT_NUMBER:PORT_NUMBER debian:scienceDb -v PATH_TO_FOLDER_ON_HOST:/root/projects
 ````
+(_Note_:
-(_Note_: instead of PORT_NUMBER specify any number you wish, but do not use 2939)
+        * instead of PORT_NUMBER specify any number you wish, but do not use 2939;
+        * PATH_TO_FOLDER_ON_HOST - In order to have the possibility to edit the code within the projects you can select any folder on your computer (host OS)

 (_Note_: `2939` - represents the number of free/available port in OS
 can be freely selected by the user/developer.)